 - Coming from dysfunctional homes

-We shortlist the most deserving students, based on the above criteria.
-Subsequently, we visit their homes to verify the information before we admit them.
+We create a short list of the most deserving students based on the above criteria, and then visit their homes to verify the information before we admit them.

 How do you get the consent of parents?